raspberrypilearning/anime-expressions/en/step_5.md

 If you want to apply styling to specific elements, you can create a **class** in a CSS file and then add a `class=` **attribute** to an element in your HTML code to let the browser know what styling should be applied.

 The class styling will override any element styling that has already been applied.
+You will see the changes take place as you add the classes to your code.

 --- task ---